Principal Vs. Interest: What’s the Difference?

 Paying Down Principal Balance

-Now that you can calculate how much of your payments go towards interest, you can figure out how to pay off the principal balance quicker.
+Now that you can calculate how much of your payments go towards interest, you can figure out how to pay off the principal balance faster.
 The amount of each of your monthly payments that exceed the interest payment goes towards the principal.
 So, the more you pay off each month, the faster the principal balance diminishes, and the less overall interest you must pay.

 Taking the above example, if you owe $50/month in interest and pay off $100 each month total, $50 of that goes towards the principal.
 This means, if the loan was for $10,000, you would be paying off $600/year towards the principal and $600/year towards interest, and it would take you about 16 and a half years to pay off.